ToshanChowdhury/Shell-OS/OpenWord 2/Source Code/README.md

-# Megasolid Idiom — A rich text editor in PyQt
+# OpenWord — A rich text editor in PyQt

 The word processor for all your small, poorly formatted documents.
 An extension of the notepad, again using a QTextEdit but with rich